 Lenders charge a mortgage teaser rate for a predetermined period of time, followed by an adjustment to the standard – often higher – loan rate.
 A mortgage teaser rate gives borrowers a flexible option for financing that can offer lower payments upfront and the freedom to refinance or sell the property before it ends.

 Unlike most mortgages, which have fixed interest rates, mortgage teaser rates usually only apply to ARMs, which have variable interest rates and are less common.

-Teaser rates for adjustable-rate mortgages (ARMs)
+Teaser rates on adjustable-rate mortgages (ARMs)

-An ARM is a home loan that begins with a fixed rate for a certain number of years, followed by a variable rate that periodically changes (typically annually).
+An ARM is a home loan that begins with a fixed-rate for a certain number of years, followed by a variable rate that periodically changes (typically annually).
 Though most people choose fixed-rate mortgages, an ARM may work better for home buyers who don’t intend to stay in their home for long.

-Teaser rates offer borrowers a discount on interest charges in the early months or years of a HELOC, after which the interest rate reverts to a standard, variable rate.
-As a borrower, that can mean higher savings on interest payments upfront at the price of unpredictable, potentially higher payments after the teaser rate period expires.
+Teaser rates offer borrowers a discount on interest charges in the early months or years of a HELOC, after which the interest rate changes to a standard, variable rate.
+As a borrower, this can mean higher savings on interest payments upfront at the price of unpredictable, potentially higher payments after the teaser rate period expires.